 The RMF group sought to improve the online availability of their core business offerings and make services more accessible to internal and external clients.

 Heuristic assessment of TASB RMF site.
 Performed user research to inform a mental model to more intuitively align with users needs and expectations of what services the business provides.
 Team pitch to client to secure design contract.

 I joined a team comprised of a Sr. Project Manager, Sr. Information Architect, Sr. UX Specialist, Director of Design of Online Communications, Web Designers and the RMF Management team.

 The information architecture fails to support the mental model visitors have of service locality within the domain.

 The legacy site developed in Flash, hampers accessibility, performance, maintenance and SEO.

 Navigation model confusing, complicated.
 Visitors abandon page exploration for the immediate feedback of the telephony channel.

-I met with managers, Customer Service Representatives (CSRs) & budget influencers to hear from them directly not only what would make their jobs easier but listened to how fulfilling their customers needs brought joy into their own lives.
+I met with managers, Customer Service Representatives (CSRs) & budget influencers to hear directly from them what would make their jobs easier and listened to how fulfilling their customers needs brought joy into their own lives.
 These people care about the organization's purpose and their clients, all of whom are committed to the public education of children in Texas.

 The most common complaint is that customers repeatedly indicated they tried to accomplish tasks online but grew frustrated with the website, gave up and would simply call or email in their questions and requests.